-Yes, you still have do to much of the work such as telephoning the babysitter’s referees to double check references or checking that your prospective childminder has a valid paediatric First Aid certificate but when it comes to your children’s safety is there such as thing as too much work?
+Yes, you still have to do much of the work such as telephoning the babysitter’s referees to double-check references or checking that your prospective childminder has a valid Paediatric First Aid certificate but when it comes to your children’s safety is there such as thing as too much work?

 You may well find your ideal babysitter is just a mile away.